unnecessary-abstraction/mirrorshades/README.md

 ## Usage

-All significant options for mirrorshades are set via a YAML configuration file so command line invocation is very straightforward:
+All significant options for mirrorshades are set via a YAML configuration file.
+Command line arguments may optionally be used to specify the config file to use and to select one source defined in the config file to mirror (instead of mirroring all sources defined in the config file).

 ```
-usage: mirrorshades [-h] [--version] [config_path]
+usage: mirrorshades [-h] [--source SOURCE] [--version] [config_path]

 Data mirroring tool

 positional arguments:
   config_path           path to the configuration file (defaults to 'mirrorshades.yml' in the current directory)

-optional arguments:
+options:
   -h, --help            show this help message and exit
+  --source SOURCE, -s SOURCE
+                        select a single source to synchronize
   --version             show program's version number and exit
 ```

 ### Configuration example